benvacha/gensponsive/README.md

 ### Javascript
 gridsponsive requires javascript and jQuery during the development phase.
 Once development is complete, the minimized CSS should be saved to a static CSS file and served in place of using gridsponsive.

+### Notes

+#### Body Styles
+When developing with gridsponsive the 'style' attribute will be cleared on the <body> tag.
+This does not affect styles defined elsewhere using CSS.

 ---
 ### Development Usage
 ```html